Seventh cholera pandemic

-The seventh cholera pandemic is the seventh major outbreak of cholera beginning in 1961 and continuing to the present.
+The seventh major outbreak of cholera began in 1961 and is ongoing.
 Cholera has become endemic in many countries.
-In 2017, WHO announced a global strategy aiming to end the pandemic by 2030.
+In 2017, the World Health Organization announced a global strategy aiming to end the pandemic by 2030.

 This pandemic is based on the strain called El Tor; it started in Indonesia in 1961 and spread to East Pakistan (now Bangladesh), by 1963.
 It went to India in 1964, and into the Soviet Union by 1966.
 In July 1970, there was an outbreak in Odessa (now Ukraine) and in 1972 there were reports of outbreaks in Baku, but the Soviet Union suppressed this information.
 Cholera reached Italy in 1973 from North Africa.
 Japan and the South Pacific saw a few outbreaks by the late 1970s.
 In 1971, the number of cases reported worldwide was 155,000.
 But in 1991, it reached 570,000.
 The spread of the disease was helped by modern transportation and mass migrations.
 Mortality rates, however, dropped markedly as governments began modern curative and preventive measures.
 The usual mortality rate of 50% dropped to 10% by the 1980s and less than 3% by the 1990s.

 In 1991, the strain made a comeback in Latin America.
 It began in Peru, where it killed roughly 10,000 people.
 Research has traced the origin of the strain to the seventh cholera pandemic.
 Researchers initially suspected the strain came to Latin America through Asia from contaminated water, but samples from Latin America and samples from Africa were found to be identical.